 At the national news level, the year 2009 was characterized by several events: a sluggish economy, continuing and expanding presence of the U.S. in the Middle East, an ongoing debate about healthcare insurance; further evidence of climate changes and the H1N1 flu pandemic.
-But what were the business continuity (BC)
+But what were the business continuity (BC) and disaster recovery (DR) headlines in 2009?
+What trends were seen in the BC and DR professions in 2009, and what trends will carry over into 2010?
+The following is a list of the top 10 business continuity and disaster recovery management trends in 2009.

 1. Impact of the economy on business continuity.
 Perhaps the most visible evidence of the economy on the profession is the disappearance of many business continuity jobs in 2009.
 With the exception of certain industries such as banking, business continuity is often viewed as something that can be deferred, postponed or cancelled, with little or no measurable impact on a company.
 Unless business continuity is a requirement, a BC program is not likely to exist in a company.
 Evolution of the government-run Private Sector Preparedness (PS-Prep) program, however, may encourage acceptance of business continuity from a competitive perspective.
 Even though the PS-Prep certification program is currently voluntary, some experts believe that market forces (e.g., competitive pressures that make it "good business" to be accredited) will drive awareness and acceptance of BC.